msimms/Vault/README.md

 # Vault

-A server-less password manager for macOS and iOS.
+A serverless password manager for macOS and iOS.

 ## Rationale